 Although CBD is extracted from cannabis plants, the levels of THC usually vary from tiny amounts to none at all in the highest quality CBD products.
 Often, CBD products are made from hemp, which is a member of the cannabis family that contains virtually zero THC.

-Due to the extremely low levels of THC, CBD products do not have any psychoactive effects – in other words, they do not get you high (this also means they are legal in every state in America, as long as they have been sourced under the guidelines of the 2014 Farm Bill).
+Due to the extremely low levels of THC, CBD products do not have any intoxicating effects – in other words, they do not get you high.

 Generally, the effects that people have experienced from CBD products are a calming in mood, a relief from pain and anxiety, and an easier time getting to sleep for those that struggle with insomnia.